How Effective are Universal Payments for Raising Consumption? Evidence from a Natural Experiment

 Abstract

-We investigate the impact of the universal stimulus payments (100-350 thousand KRW per person) distributed by the largest Korean province of Gyeonggi under the COVID-19 pandemic on household consumption using large-scale credit and debit card data from the Korea Credit Bureau.
+We investigate the impact of the universal stimulus payments (100-350 thousand KRW per person) distributed by the largest Korean province of Gyeonggi during the COVID-19 pandemic on household consumption using large-scale credit and debit card data from Korea Credit Bureau.
 As the neighboring Incheon metropolitan city did not distribute stimulus payments, we employ a difference-in-difference approach and find that the stimulus payments increased monthly consumption per person by approximately 30 thousand KRW within the first 20 days.
-The overall MPC of the payments was approximately 0.40 for single families.
+The overall marginal propensity to consume (MPC) of the payments was approximately 0.40 for single families.
 The MPC decreased from 0.58 to 0.36 as the transfer size increased from 100-150 to 300-350 thousand KRW.
-We also find that universal payments had a very heterogeneous effect on different groups of people.
-The MPC for liquidity-constrained households, which account for 8% of residents, was close to one, but the MPCs of the other household groups were not significantly different from zero.
-The unconditional quantile treatment effect estimates reveal that there was a positive and significant increase in monthly consumption only on the lower part of the distribution below the median.
+We also found that the effects of universal payments were very heterogeneous across different groups of people.
+The MPC for liquidity-constrained households, which account for 8\% of all households, was close to one, but the MPCs of the other household groups were not significantly different from zero.
+The unconditional quantile treatment effect estimates reveal that there was a positive and significant increase in monthly consumption only in the lower part of the distribution below the median.
 Our results show that a more targeted approach may more efficiently achieve the policy goal of boosting aggregate demand.

 Keywords: COVID-19, Stimulus Payments, Consumption, Marginal Propensity to Consume, Difference-in-Difference